MultiPHP INI Editor for WHM

 Basic Mode

-The Basic Mode section of this interface loads the directive values from the php.ini file for the version of PHP that you select.
-Make your changes to the desired directives and click Save.
+The Basic Mode section of this interface loads the directive values from the php.ini file for the version of PHP that you select from the Configure basic settings of a PHP version menu.
+The following basic directives are available if the selected version of PHP supports them:

-• allow_url_fopen — Select whether PHP scripts can use URL-aware fopen wrappers.
-This setting defaults to Enabled.
+allow_url_fopen This directive determines whether PHP scripts can use URL-aware fopen wrappers.
+Enabled

-• allow_url_include — Select whether PHP scripts can use URL-aware fopen wrappers with the following functions:
+allow_url_include This directive determines whether PHP scripts can use URL-aware fopen wrappers with the following functions:

 • include()